-The 2020 NFL Draft superlatives have arrived.
-In high school, you might have been voted on who was the "most likely to succeed" or "most likely to end up in jail"; here is the NFL's version.
-Ryan Wilson, Chris Trapasso and I hand out early honors to prospects based on what we see as the likely future for these 10 players in the league.
+The 2021 NFL Draft superlatives have arrived.
+In high school, you might have been voted on who was the "most likely to succeed" or "worst car" -- here is the NFL's version.
+Ryan Wilson, Josh Edwards, and I hand out early honors to prospects based on what we see as the likely future for these 10 players in the league.

 Highly touted prospect who'll instantly live up to the hype

 Wilson: This is a no-brainer.
 In fact, it feels like the rare draft-prospect layup, similar to Washington taking Chase Young in 2020.
 Everybody knew Young was special, and that his dominance in college would immediately translate to the NFL, and that's exactly what happens.
 Pitts feels like that kind of layup, which is even more amazing given that the draft is such a crapshoot.
 Plus Pitts regularly dominated SEC cornerbacks, safeties and linebackers, a good number of whom will also be drafted, some in the first few rounds.
 Wherever Pitts lands -- and it's hard to imagine getting past the Dolphins at No. 6, we expect him to have immediate success, mostly because it's difficult to envision a scenario where he struggles.

 Antonio Brown Award: Ihmir Smith-Marsette, WR, Iowa

 Late-round receiver most likely to become an All-Pro

 Edwards: Smith-Marsette is a thin-framed wide receiver that can be used in a variety of ways.
 The Hawkeyes moved him all around and manufactured ways to get him the ball.
 They utilized him on jet sweeps, tunnel screens and more in addition to flexing him wide and allowing him to make catches outside of his frame.
 Balance is a concern and there is room for improvement as a route runner.
 I just see him as a very talented player with good speed and natural motion.